kl3mousse/seafighter/README.md

 - compileForNeoSD.bat will create a rom in NEO format in order to load it into a NeoSD card

 # latest updates (latest updates first)
+- added 7zip and a zip version of MAME64 so that MAME is included.
+Now possible to test just by cloning the Git repo (dont forget to excecute 'run_me_first').
 - included own Sound roms (M1/V1) made with Neo Sound Builder: soon I can get rid off proprietary code from Puzzle De Pon
 - included Neo Sound Builder tool (from NeoBitz)
 - ability for player 1 to choose fighter when game starts